Network Device Vendor Management in rConfig V8

 - Click the Add Vendor button in the vendors listing interface

-- Enter the vendor name in the provided field
+- Enter the vendor name in the Vendor Name field

 - Click Save to create the vendor record